aws-ia/cfn-abi-crowdstrike-fcs/crowdstrike-cloudformation-stack-deletion-guide.md

 # CrowdStrike CloudFormation Stack Deletion Guide

+## Option 1: Update to Latest ABI Template (Recommended for SSM Distributor/EKS Protection/ECR Registration Users)

+If you intend to **continue using ABI for SSM Distributor, EKS Protection, and/or ECR Registry Connections** but want to remove CSPM functionality, you should update your existing stack with the latest version of the ABI template instead of deleting it entirely.

+### Benefits of Updating vs. Deleting
+- **Maintains sensor deployment capabilities** via SSM Distributor
+- **Preserves EKS protection** for Kubernetes clusters
+- **Keeps ECR registry connections** for image scanning
+- **Only removes CSPM resources** (IOA/IOM detection, CloudTrails, etc.)

+### How to Update the Stack
+1. Download the latest main template from this repository: [`crowdstrike_init_stack.yaml`](templates/crowdstrike_init_stack.yaml)
+2. Sign in to the AWS Account where you deployed the original ABI stack
+3. Navigate to **CloudFormation** > **Stacks**
+4. Select your existing CrowdStrike ABI stack
+5. Click **Update** > **Replace current template**
+6. Upload the latest `crowdstrike_init_stack.yaml` template
+7. Keep all existing parameter values the same
+8. Complete the update process

+**Result:** Your stack will be updated to remove all CSPM functionality while preserving SSM, EKS, and ECR capabilities.

+---

+## Option 2: Complete Stack Deletion to move to new Registration Methods

+If you want to **completely remove all CrowdStrike integrations** from your AWS Organization, proceed with the full deletion process below.
+This is the appropriate step to take before re-registering with the new CloudFormation or Terraform methods.

 ## ⚠️ CRITICAL WARNING

 **Deleting the CrowdStrike CloudFormation stack created by `crowdstrike_init_stack.yaml` will completely deregister your AWS Organization from Falcon Cloud Security.** This action will: